 MBSP is quite different.
 It interweaves mindfulness and character strengths practice in a smart and practical way.
 The mutually supportive impact of mindfulness and character strengths for mental well-being has meanwhile been confirmed by empirical evidence (e.g. Duan, 2016; Duan & Ho, 2018; Pang & Ruch, 2019b) and first research suggests that, in direct comparison, MBSP can lead to more comprehensive positive outcomes than MBSR (Pang & Ruch, 2019a).

 Currently, I am running MBSP courses as part of our MSc Positive Psychology & Wellbeing, where it is the experiential backbone of the programme.
 It is highly beneficial to students.
-In the academic year that has just come to an end (2020/21), 80% of our students said that their overall wellbeing improved.
+80% of our students (academic year 20/21) said that their overall wellbeing improved.
 90% said that their stress management and ability to manage problems improved due to MBSP.

 - Duan, W. (2016).
 Mediation role of individual strengths in dispositional mindfulness and mental health.
 Personality and Individual Differences, 99, 7–10. https://doi.org/10.1016/j.paid.2016.04.078